 How To Dress For Fall: Ties and Attire

 It's ok, admit it.
-Even the manliest of men enjoy throwing an outfit together every once in awhile and autumn just might be the Holy Grail of seasons when it comes to dressing like a man.
+Even the manliest of men enjoy throwing an outfit together every once in awhile, and autumn just might be the Holy Grail of seasons when it comes to men's outfits.
 The cool, but not too cool, temperatures allow for a wide variety of mix and match opportunities.
+Let's take a look.

 Because temperatures start to cool in fall, it's a great time to start putting those layers back on.
 Combining different layers and pieces really allows you to showcase your talent for putting together an outfit.
 The first key to effective layering is pretty obvious—put the thinner articles of clothing on first.
 The second key: Keep it comfortable.
 Don't layer to the point you can't put your arms to your side or move them above the head.
 Keep those two basic rules in mind and the rest is mixing colors, patterns and fabrics that work well together.
 Have some guidelines but get creative.
 If you need help, check out our article on matching colors.